 Contact Preszler Injury Lawyers Today

 Your long-term disability benefits payments may continue after you’ve been let go from your job, but these payments can still be terminated by your insurance company for a number of reasons.
 If your long-term disability payments have been terminated even though you’re still unable to return to work, Preszler Injury Lawyers may be able to offer useful assistance and advice.
-For a free consultation, call Preszler Injury Lawyers today at (416) 364-2000.
+For a free consultation, call Preszler Injury Lawyers today at 1-800-JUSTICE.